 Not Having A Desk That Promotes Correct Standing Posture

 Simply standing is not enough to have good health.
-If your desk doesn’t promote the correct posture while standing (or sitting for that matter), or if you don’t use it correctly, you will begin to experience pains where pressure is incorrectly being placed.
+If your desk doesn’t promote the correct posture while standing, or if you don’t use it correctly, you will begin to experience pains where pressure is incorrectly being placed.
 One of the most common things I see being done in pictures of people standing at desks, for both commercial purposes and other pictures of average people online, is a hunched back and turned down head looking at the screen.

 The posture seen above is caused by placing the laptop or monitor (where your head is looking) at the same level as your keyboard and mouse (where your hands are placed).
 Solely using a laptop on its own isn’t ergonomic enough and can cause pain if used for long periods of time, even when standing.